zer0def/nginxinc-kubernetes-ingress/site/content/configuration/host-and-listener-collisions.md

 ---

-## Listener collisions
+## Listener/Host collisions

-Listener collisions occur when multiple TransportServer resources (Configured for TCP/UDP load balancing) target the same `listener`.
+Listener/Host collisions occur when multiple TransportServer resources (configured for TCP/UDP load balancing) specify the same combination of `spec.listener.name` and `spec.host`.

+The combination of `spec.listener.name` and `spec.host` must be unique among all TransportServer resources.
+If two TransportServer resources specify the same spec.listener.name and spec.host, one of them will be rejected to prevent conflicts.
+In the case where spec.host is not specified, it is considered an empty string.

-NGINX Ingress Controller will choose the winner, which will own the listener.
+NGINX Ingress Controller will choose the winner, which will own that listener and host combination.

 ---